olegamobile/road_intersection/README.md

 1.  **Prerequisites:**
     *   Rust programming language and Cargo (Rust's package manager).
+    *   SDL2 development libraries
+        *   Run ```./prepare.sh``` to install required libraries on MacOS
-    *   SDL2 development libraries.
-On Windows, you might need to download the SDL2 development libraries and place them in a location where Rust can find them (e.g., in your system's `PATH` or in the project directory).
+        *   On Windows, you might need to download the SDL2 development libraries and place them in a location where Rust can find them (e.g., in your system's `PATH` or in the project directory).

 2.  **Build and Run:**
     Navigate to the project root directory in your terminal and run: